Working hard was in Victor Pantaleo’s blood.

 “He burned so bright that everything around him caught fluorescence,” Deane said.
 “He attempted things the average person never even dreamed of.”

-The light in Darien became a little bit dimmer Sunday after Pantaleo’s single-engine Cessna crashed near Lewis University Airport in Romeoville.
+The light in Darien became a little bit dimmer Sunday after Pantaleo’s single-engine Cessna in Romeoville.
 Pantaleo died two hours later at Good Samaritan Hospital in Downers Grove.

 Pantaleo, a pilot with 45 years of experience, was supposed to go with his family Sunday to check out the site for Deane’s upcoming wedding.
 When those plans were canceled, he and a buddy decided to enjoy the beautiful weather with an afternoon flight.